nylas/nylas-mail/dot-nylas/README.md

-# Config, Saved State, & defaults
+# Default Config

-These are the default Nylas configs
+These are the default Nylas configs.
+This folder on setup is copied to `~/.nylas` on unix machines.